Before it's time to head back to school, follow these tips to help ensure your kids have a safe, happy and productive year.

 Be available to answer questions and offer assistance, but never do a child's homework for her.

-If your child is struggling with a particular subject, speak with your child's teacher for recommendations on how you or another person can help your child at home or at school.
+If your child is struggling with a particular subject, speak with their teacher for recommendations on how to help your child at home or at school.
 If you have concerns about the assignments your child is receiving, talk with their teacher.

 Some children need extra help organizing their homework.
 Checklists, timers, and parental supervision can help overcome homework problems.